MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/exchange-2007-end-of-support.md

 - See a unified global address list that contains recipients in both on-premises and Microsoft 365;

-- View full Outlook recipient cards for all users, regardless of whether they're on-premises or in Microsoft 365;
+- View full Outlook recipient properties for all users, regardless of whether they're on-premises or in Microsoft 365;

 - Secure email communication between on-premises Exchange servers and Microsoft 365 using TLS and certificates;